llamaprabidha/SimFast/README.md

 Both of these function the same.
 Headings are expressed in degrees clockwise from North, per Google Maps API.
 That is, 0 is north, 90 or -270 is east, 180 or -180 is south, and 270 or -45 is west.

-Example: `H 90 N536SP` will make NF36SP flight straight east.
+Example: `H 90 N536SP` will make NF36SP fly straight east.

 ### Change Altitude
  - A [*altitude*] [*id*]